alephdata/aleph/DESIGN.md

 * tidbits

-* BUG: content loaded in pagination does not have highlights
+* [DONE] BUG: content loaded in pagination does not have highlights

 * [DONE] Azerbaijan importer
 * [DONE] Moldova importer